PhilipYip1988/python-notebooks/mambaforge_install/mambaforge.md

 exit()
 ```

-And the PowerShell command:
+And the CMD command:

 ```
 exit
 ```

 Python uses parenthesis to call functions and enclose any function input arguments.
-Powershell, instead uses a space between the command and its input arguments.
+CMD, instead uses a space between the command and its input arguments.
 Do not confuse the two programming languages!

 Third-party packages are in the site-packages subfolder